Jacks0n36/fairchem-env/README.md

 $ MLIP_SOCKET_PORT=port
 ```
 Note: It is often convenient to use `export MLIP_SOCKET_PORT=port` so that the environment variable persists in subshell calls.
+2. The server will also expect you to give it a path to where your fairchem models are stashed using the `MODEL_CACHE_DIR` variable.
+On Linux, these are stored, by default, under `$HOME/.cache/fairchem`.
+If you don't have the models downloaded, you will need access to the repository `https://huggingface.co/facebook/UMA`.
+In order to get this to run, we need at least one model from the [checkpoints](https://huggingface.co/facebook/UMA/tree/main/checkpoints) folder, as well as the YAML file under the [references](https://huggingface.co/facebook/UMA/tree/main/references) folder.

-2. With the socket port configured, we background the server using
+3. With the socket port configured and model files pointed at, we background the server using
 ```
 $ singularity run fairchem.sif &
 ```
-3. Now, the server is configured and listening for requests.
+4. Now, the server is configured and listening for requests.

 Runtime
 -------